Upcoming: History Hustory* / Museum of Self-Care

 Crvenoj, boji žarene zemlje To the Earthen Red, 2022

-Nika Pećarina lives in Zagreb where he works with audiovisual and performing arts, ceramics, poetry, and gastronomy.
+Nika Pećarina works with audiovisual and performing arts, ceramics, poetry, and gastronomy.
 He takes notice of sex, thingness, and the transformation of matter, ie. the relation of work and the physical, followed by the distinctiveness and effects of media, measure, form, and the visible, delicacy, smoothness, and smallness.

 Nat Schastnev is a trans* artivist, garbage upcycler, a facilitator of community based projects, and an ignorant engineer of noise machines.

-Trans*folk toy collection is an upcycling toy making workshop, a space to phantasize and create together.
+Drawing inspiration from the toy section of the Austrian Museum of Folk Life and Folk Art Trans*folx toy collection is a project-in-progress an upcycling toy making workshop, a space to phantasize and create together, where speculative fiction meets personal narratives.
 From wooden cyborgs to noise making machines the future collection proposes an expanded way of trans*/queer representation through hybrid figuration and sound.
+It invites and builds through individual and collective contributions through workshops and donations.

-Lívia Páldi is a curator and art historian based in Budapest, Hungary.
-Her most recent exhibition project On Violence will be on view between 12 May and 30 July 2023 at the Budapest Gallery.
+Lívia Páldi is a curator and art historian currently based in Budapest, Hungary.
+Her most recent exhibition project On Violence is on view until 30 July 2023 at the Budapest Gallery.

 this exhibition is made possible by the funding and support of